manishwalia15/TASK-MANAGEMENT-MERN-STACK/README.md

   - `POST /tasks`: Add a new task.
   - `PUT /tasks/:id`: Update a task by ID.
   - `DELETE /tasks/:id`: Delete a task by ID.
-- Use persistent data storage (e.g., a relational database, NoSQL database, or an ORM like SQLAlchemy for Python).
 - Include error handling for incorrect route access or invalid data inputs.

 ### Frontend